HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $courseid
    - Type: int
-   - Description: Course ID
+   - Description: Course ID.
+Stored as int(10) in the database

 - Parameter: $versid
    - Type: varchar
-   - Description: ID of the course version to be updated or created
+   - Description: ID of the course version to be updated or created.
+Stored as varchar(8) in the database

 ## Calling Methods
 - GET